canonical-web-and-design/tutorials.ubuntu.com/tutorials/iot/ubuntu-kiosk/wayland-kiosk.md

 *   An Ubuntu desktop running any current release of Ubuntu or an Ubuntu Virtual Machine on another OS.
 *   A 'Target Device' from one of the following:
-    *   **A device running [Ubuntu Core](https://www.ubuntu.com/core).**<br />
+    *   **A device running [Ubuntu Core 18](https://www.ubuntu.com/core).**<br />
 [This guide](https://developer.ubuntu.com/core/get-started/installation-medias) shows you how to set up a supported device.
 If there's no supported image that fits your needs you can [create your own core image](/tutorial/create-your-own-core-image).
     *   **Using a VM**
 You don't have to have a physical "Target Device", you can follow the tutorial with Ubuntu Core in a VM.
 Install the ubuntu-core-vm snap:
 `snap install --beta ubuntu-core-vm --devmode`
-For the first run, create a VM running the latest Core image:
+For the first run, create a VM running the latest Core 18 image:
 `sudo ubuntu-core-vm init`
 From then on, you can spin it up with:
 `sudo ubuntu-core-vm`
 You should see a new window with Ubuntu Core running inside.
 Setting up Ubuntu Core on this VM is the same as for any other device or VM.
 See, for example, [https://developer.ubuntu.com/core/get-started/kvm](https://developer.ubuntu.com/core/get-started/kvm).
     *   **Using Ubuntu Classic**
 You don't _have_ to use Ubuntu Core, you can use also a "Target Device" with Ubuntu Classic.
-You just need to install an SSH server on the device.
-`sudo apt install ssh`
-For IoT use you will want to make other changes (e.g. uninstalling the desktop), but that is outside the scope of the current tutorial.
+Read [this guide](https://discourse.ubuntu.com/t/howto-run-your-kiosk-snap-on-your-desktop/11180) to understand how to run kiosk snaps on your desktop, as the particular details won't be repeated here.

 ## Using Wayland